MissStrong/ICS34U_Quad_1_2020-2021/ICS3U/Days 07-08/Note 6 - File Dependency.md

 For the filename, do not put the .py extension.

-If we only want to use specific functions from other files, we can use an import statement in the form `from <filename> import <function>`
+If we only want to use specific functions from other files, we can use an import statement in the form `from <filename> import <function>`.

 **main.py**